Developer Guide

 Prescription

-The prescription-related features are facilitated by the Prescription
+The prescription-related features are facilitated by the Prescription class.
+The Prescription class is included in the appointment package.

-contains one Medicine name and the attribute will be stored in clinicbook.json
+The set of Prescription class is an attribute for each AppointmentEvent, each Prescription contains one Medicine name and the attribute will be stored in clinicbook.json.

-Commands related to Prescription
+Commands related to Prescription:

 -